 - A proper field of play is rectangular and consists of an outer boundary, two goals at opposite ends of the field, a penalty area, a halfway line, and a few other more specialized markings.
 Corner flags and clear markings are necessary to assist the players and the referee during the conduct of the game.
-The outer boundary lines are part of the field of play. - CASA has determined the specific field/goal sizes will be determined depending on several variables, including age, team size and field conditions. - The penalty area is the large rectangular area in front of each goal. - The goal area is the small rectangular area in front of each goal. - The CASA Director of Fields will define the goal area for Tot, Mites division games. - The corner area is a quarter circle at each corner of the field having a radius of one yard.
+The outer boundary lines are part of the field of play. - CASA has determined the specific field/goal sizes will be determined depending on several variables, including age, team size and field conditions. - The penalty area is the large rectangular area in front of each goal. - The goal area is the small rectangular area in front of each goal. - The CASA Director of Fields will define the goal area for Tot, Mites division games.
+The corner area is a quarter circle at each corner of the field having a radius of one yard.
+Law 2:

-Law 2: THE BASICS
+THE BASICS

-1. The size of the ball, number of players, game structure, times and referees shall comply with the following specifications: (\\\Some years may require an adjustment of number of players based on the size of the teams or size of the fields used.)

-A) Division Players Ball Size Game Time Game Structure Referees 1) Tots 3v3 3 12 min Quarters None (Coaches) 2) Mites 4v4 3 12 min Quarters None (Coaches) 3) Jr Pee Wee 7v7 3 12 min Quarters 1-2 Referees 4) Sr Peewee 7v7 3 12 min Quarters 1-2 Referees 5) Jr Atoms 8v8 4 30 min Halves 2 Referees 6) Sr Atoms 8v8 4 30 min Halves 2 Referees 7) Jr Bantams 11v11 4 30 min Halves 3 Referees 8) Sr Bantams 11v11 4 30 min Halves 3 Referees 9) Midgets 11v11 5 30 min Halves 3 Referees
+- 1. The size of the ball, number of players, game structure, times and referees shall comply with the following specifications: (Some years may require an adjustment of number of players based on the size of the teams or size of the fields used.) - A) Division Players Ball Size Game Time Game Structure Referees 1) Tots 3v3 3 12 min Quarters None (Coaches) 2) Mites 6v6 3 12 min Quarters None (Coaches) 3) Jr Pee Wee 7v7 3 12 min Quarters 2 Referees 4) Sr Peewee 7v7 3 12 min Quarters 2 Referees 5) Jr Atoms 8v8 4 30 min Halves 2 Referees 6) Sr Atoms 8v8 4 30 min Halves 2 Referees 7) Jr Bantams 11v11 4 30 min Halves 3 Referees 9) Midgets 11v11 5 30 min Halves 3 Referees